What tools help business users get approvals for low-risk contracts without waiting weeks for legal review?

 Key Takeaways

-- Self-service legal resources empower business users to generate and approve standard contracts instantly.
+- Self-service legal resources empower business teams to generate compliant contracts independently.

-- Multi-channel request capture allows users to stay in the tools they already use, such as Slack and Teams.
+- Multi-channel request capture meets business users in the communication tools they already use.

 Why This Solution Fits